St. Albans Raid: Lead-up and planning

 The first two raiders arrived in Philipsburg, Canada East, on the morning of October 11, where they stayed at the Lafayette Hotel.
-More people reached the hotel throughout the day; the city served as an ideal starting-point because it was within 1 mi of the Canada–United States border.
-Young was planning for a series of raids beginning with St. Albans, which was chosen first because it was close to the border and well-connected through roads, railways, and waterways.
+More people joined them at the hotel throughout the day; the city served as an ideal starting point because it was within 1 mi of the Canada–United States border.
+Young was planning for a series of raids beginning with St. Albans, which was chosen first because it was close to the border and well-connected by roads, railways, and waterways.
 It also had three banks in close proximity and was a "prosperous market town".
 Young was the first of the raiders to arrive at St. Albans, on October 12.
 Upon arrival he began to inspect the city, particularly the three banks.

 The twenty-two young raiders planned to rob three banks—the First National, St. Albans, and Franklin County Banks—and then set fire to the town using incendiaries.
 They reached the town in pairs after Young, posing as part of a hunting and fishing club.
-Young was forced to postpone the raid, initially set for October 18, because the town would have been too busy, instead settling on October 19, a Wednesday, as it would be "the dullest [day] of the week."
+Young was forced to postpone the raid, initially set for October 18, because the town would be too busy, instead settling on the next day, a Wednesday, as it would be "the dullest [day] of the week."